 - Weekly cleaning

 The villa spans two levels.
 Down on the ground floor, the sitting room is airy and open-plan, with white beams and plate-glass doors leading into the garden.
-There are shelves of board games and novels, table and chairs, four squashy pigeon-grey sofas, a large flatscreen TV with Netflix, and a contemporary wood burner.
+There are shelves of board games and novels, table and chairs, four squashy pigeon-grey sofas, a large flatscreen TV, and a contemporary wood burner.
 The kitchen combines polished concrete units with the original terracotta floor tiles, and adjoining it is a dining room lit by industrial-style pendant lights, with another woodburner and views out over the garden.

 There are six bedrooms on the first floor (can be set up as doubles or twins).
 One can be used as a stand-alone apartment as it connects to a separate downstairs sitting room and kitchen.
 They’re all white offset with pale grey, with high thread count Egyptian cotton and soft pillows, fluffy grey towels, grey framed windows, copper bedside lamps, and plenty of wardrobe space.
-Most have pale, polished, minimalist walk-in showers (one room has a bath), double basins and Honest skincare toiletries.
+Most have pale, polished, minimalist walk-in showers (one room has a bath), double basins and lovely toiletries.
 The three in the original house have double-height, exposed beam ceilings.
 All rooms have views over the greenery outside, and one has an egg-smooth freestanding bath.

 - Washing machine